carishkaa/Dobble/README.md

 Online game based on the popular card game Spot it! (also known as Dobble).
 The game is a semester project for the course *B0B39KAJ - Client applications in JavaScript* at the CTU in Prague.

 ## Overview:
-Dobble is a simple pattern recognition game in which player try to find an image shown on two cards.
+Dobble is a simple pattern recognition game in which player tries to find an image shown on two cards.
 Any two cards have exactly one symbol in common.
-The game is one-player and the player has to find the matching symbol on the two cards.
+The game is one-player and the player has to find the matching symbol and click on it on theirs card.
 Scores are based on the time taken to find the matching symbol.

 ## How to use:
 On a home page you can see a menu with three buttons: Play, Scores, and Settings.